chingu-voyages/ChinguResourceList/README.md

 - [The A11Y Project](https://a11yproject.com/): A community-driven effort to make web accessibility easier.
 - [FlorinPop's YouTube Channel](https://www.youtube.com/channel/UCeU-1X402kT-JlLdAitxSMA): 200+ videos on HTML, CSS, JavaScript, Framworks, etc.
 - [Responsive Web Design Basics](https://web.dev/responsive-web-design-basics/): How to create sites which respond to the needs and capabilities of the device they are viewed on.
+- [Browser Support Tables](https://caniuse.com/): Provides up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers
+- [Dev Docs](https://devdocs.io/): DevDocs combines multiple API documentations in a fast, organized, and searchable interface.
+Here's what you should know before you start

 ## Git